Wardahnoel/Question-2/README.md

 We can optimize the space used in method 2 by storing the previous two numbers Time Complexity: O(n)
 Extra Space: O(1)

+Development environment and how to compile and run the source code.
+Visual Studio and it is compiled code just execute it through debug folder